firebase/genkit/docs/migrating-from-0.5.md

 ```

 Let’s break it down:
-- `configureGenkit()` has been replaced with `genkit()`, and it returns a configured genkit instance rather than setting up configurations globally.
+- `configureGenkit()` has been replaced with `genkit()`, and it returns a configured `Genkit` instance rather than setting up configurations globally.
-- Genkit initialization function now lives in the `genkit` package.
+- The Genkit initialization function  is now in the `genkit` package.
 - Logging and telemetry are still configured globally using their own explicit methods.
-These configurations apply uniformly across all genkit instances.
+These configurations apply uniformly across all `Genkit` instances.

 ## 4. Defining flows and starting the flow server explicitly